 - Ground thumping with palms ending the display

-There are twenty five (25) vocalizations recognized among the mountain gorillas most of which are applied within the group to communicate while foraging in the dense vegetation that they inhabit.
+There are twenty-five (25) vocalizations recognized among the mountain gorillas most of which are applied within the group to communicate while foraging in the dense vegetation that they inhabit.
 The Sounds that are categorized as barks and grunts are made when the gorillas are on the move and help to locate the whereabouts of various group members.
-These sounds can also be used in the social interaction when there is call for discipline.
-The warning or alarm is done by screaming or roaring and are mostly released by the silverbacks.
+These sounds can also be used in social interaction when there is a call for discipline.
+The warning or alarm is done by screaming or roaring and is mostly released by the silverbacks.
 In times of contentment especially during periods of feeding and resting, the deep, rumbling belches can be heard.
-They are also commonly used in the intra group communication.
+They are also commonly used in intragroup communication.

 Mountain gorillas are reportedly naturally afraid of the given reptiles due to unclear reasons.
-The infants which are noted to have habit of chasing anything that might present itself in moving motion would dive way for caterpillars and Reptiles.
-The Mountain gorillas are noted to fear water and would do stream crossing if they can do so without becoming wet such crossing on the fallen logs.
-However in situations where they do not have option, they cross the water bipedally.
-It can be noted that Mountain gorillas also dislike rain and in situations of heavy down pour they can stand still or sit below a cave or a similar structure.
+The infants which are noted to have a habit of chasing anything that might present itself in moving motion would dive away for caterpillars and Reptiles.
+The Mountain gorillas are noted to fear water and would do stream crossing if they can do so without becoming wet such as crossing on the fallen logs.
+However, in situations where they do not have the option, they cross the water bipedally.
+It can be noted that Mountain gorillas also dislike rain and in situations of heavy downpour, they can stand still or sit below a cave or a similar structure.

 Are Gorillas Stronger than Humans: Questions to ask on gorilla safaris in Uganda

-Other arguments indicate that a group of 8 strong men are required to hold down a silverback gorilla.
-Other groups argue that a gorilla can crush the limbs of 10 heavy weight boxers even when they are using drugs.
+Other arguments indicate that a group of 8 strong men is required to hold down a silverback gorilla.
+Other groups argue that a gorilla can crush the limbs of 10 heavy-weight boxers even when they are using drugs.

-It can be noted that Gorillas still do swinging and walk on four legs which makes its arms more engaged and thus stronger than those of human beings.
+It can be noted that Gorillas still do swinging and walk on four legs which makes their arms more engaged and thus stronger than those of human beings.